Zachhaaa/console_chess/README.md

 go to the command prompt and navigate to the folder where the downloaded repository is located using the cd command.

-type "make" to compile
-type "make run" to run
+type "make" to compile, and type "make run" to run.